GitTools/GitReleaseManager/docs/input/docs/configuration/create-configuration.md

 :::{.alert .alert-warning}
 Configuring the footer is no longer recommended.
-Going forward the recommendation is to configure the footer using seperate template files.
+Going forward the recommendation is to configure the footer using separate template files.
 Please see [Template Configuration](template-configuration#editing-the-templates) for more information.
 :::